sonvirgo/4G-Circumvent/README.md

 Theory number of tunnels to multiplex is limited by int64 value aka ~ 64k tunnels.
 But in practical , MAX SPEED is limited varies according to actual ISP 4G geo-location.
 For Viettel - 65Mbps reached with strong 4G signal ~ -100dbm
-Whistle some Termux scammer may tell you about 100 cores etc, all is not only wasting resources also blocking your useful data channel..
+whilst  some Termux scammer may tell you about 100 cores etc, all is not only wasting resources also blocking your useful data channel..
 Moreover, TUNNELS  programming is lightweight compared to simply changing Brainfuck Psiphon EXECUTE cores like scammers are doing.
 Lastly, HC and INPV file lack all facility for multiplexing, render them useless.